christian-monch/dump-things-server/README.md

   "pages": <number of pages in the result>
 }
  ```
-  In contrast to the `GET /<collection>/records/<class>` endpoint, this endpoint will return individual ttl-records, not a combination of all ttl-records in the result.

 - `GET /<collection>/record?pid=<pid>`: retrieve an object with the pid `<pid>` from the collection `<collection>`, if the provided token allows reading.
 If the provided token allows reading of incoming and curated spaces, objects from incoming spaces will take precedence.